Alar Base Reduction

 Who is a Good Candidate for Alar Base Reduction?

-Alar base reduction surgery is ideal for individuals who are dissatisfied with the width or flare of their nostrils and are seeking a more balanced and harmonious facial appearance.
 If you have wide or flared nostrils that disrupt the overall symmetry of your nose and facial features, nostril reduction surgery or alar base reduction surgery may be the right solution.
-Good candidates are generally in good physical and mental health, have realistic expectations about the outcomes, and are committed to following post-operative care instructions to ensure the best possible results.

 Benefits of Nostril Reduction Surgery

 2. Functional benefits.
 By reshaping the nostril wall, it can lead to functional improvement by enhancing nasal airflow and easing breathing difficulties.
+This can also include possible snoring issues and sleep apnea.

 3. For those who have experienced previous surgeries or facial trauma, alar base reduction can restore symmetry

-To find out if you are suitable for an alar base reduction book a consultation
+To find out if you are suitable for an alar base reduction book a consultation.

-Base Reduction and Nostril Contouring
+How is Alar Base Reduction and Nostril Contouring surgery carried out.

 Nostril Reshaping Techniques

 Nostril reshaping, also known as nostril surgery, is a subtle art that demands precision and an intimate understanding of nose procedures.
-These nostril reshaping techniques are typically performed by experienced surgeons to achieve optimal results.
+These nostril reshaping techniques are typically performed by experienced surgeons to achieve natural results.
 Nostril reshaping techniques involve small incisions, often placed within natural folds to minimise visible scars.
 Surgeons employ an array of incisions to achieve nostril reshaping, a type of nose surgery.
 These incisions include wedge, sill, and Weir excisions, each specific to the individual’s nasal structure.
 These techniques often involve the removal or reshaping of soft tissue at the nostril base to achieve the desired result.
 Fine sutures are used to close the incisions, supporting discreet healing and optimal results.
 It’s a delicate balancing act to achieve the perfect contour without compromising the natural look of the nasal base.

 The incisions are carefully camouflaged within the natural alar crease, leaving behind a more aesthetically pleasing frontal view of the nose.